SidharthVeluvolu/Twitter-Sentiment-Analysis/README.md

 <img src="./images/banner.jpeg" width="350" height="200">

 ## About
-Twitter Sentiment Analysis is a project that describes an analysis of the public sentiment toward presidential candidates ('**Barack Obama**' and '**Mitt Romney**') in the 2012 U.S. election as expressed on Twitter.
+Twitter Sentiment Analysis is a project that describes an analysis of the public sentiment toward presidential candidates (**Barack Obama** and **Mitt Romney**) in the 2012 U.S. election as expressed on Twitter.

 '*training-Obama-Romney-tweets*' is the dataset based on which the project has been built.
 The csv file can be found in the 'dataset' directory of this repository.